A note from the author, Imed Bouchrika, PhD, career planning expert:

 Despite its name, chemical engineering is a broad field.
 While pursuing this chemistry degree, students learn about the production of goods and materials and using physics, math, biology, and chemistry to solve problems in the manufacturing process.
 In most cases, students can also pursue advanced studies in areas such as thermodynamics, energy sustainability, and materials and polymers.

-A bachelor’s degree in electrical engineering is another popular STEM option for students today.
+A bachelor’s degree in electrical engineering is another popular STEM option for students today, and is one of the college degrees that pay well.
 During their course of study, electrical engineering students learn how to design and test electrical products and equipment, including systems for radar, communications, and navigation.

 Students pursuing an electrical engineering degree often have the option to specialize in a variety of related fields.
 At the University of Maryland, for instance, students can choose from six specialization areas: controls, computer engineering, electrophysics, power systems, microelectronics, and communications and signals processing (University of Maryland, n.d.)

-With technology dominating future of jobs, it’s no surprise that computer science graduates remain in high demand today.
+With technology dominating future of jobs, it’s no surprise that computer science graduates remain among the best paying degrees.
 A bachelor’s degree in computer science provides students with comprehensive knowledge and practical skills in fields of study such as computer systems and networks, programming languages, and software development.
 Most universities also offer advanced courses on artificial intelligence, machine learning, and data science.